The late 19th century saw the formation of many football clubs that we are familiar with.

 Why do football teams relocate?

 Football clubs move for various reasons.
 Existing sites cannot cope with further redevelopment, or a move may lead to increased revenue generation.
-In some cases, the ground owners no longer want a football club on their site.
+The ground owners sometimes no longer want a football club on their site.

 Another significant factor arrived in 1990 when Lord Justice Taylor’s report on the 1989 Hillsborough Stadium disaster recommended a move to all-seat grounds.